20 Feb 2025

 Heuristic evaluation

-Use this framework to evaluate your competitors' products or services based on established usability heuristics and UX design principles, such as Jakob Nielsen's 10 usability heuristics.
+You can run a heuristic review to understand your competitors' products or services based on established usability heuristics and UX design principles, such as Jakob Nielsen's 10 usability heuristics.
 It helps identify usability issues and areas for improvement.

 Feature matrix